tomas-langer/helidon/examples/se-inject/se-proposal.md

 Other:
 - Use Java logging
 - Support for Helidon `Context`
-- If possible drop rxjava and use just a single reactive library
+- Use just Helidon reactive implementation (depends on capabilities of the used framework)

 ## 1 - Declarative API for REST services
+It would be best to use the existing abstraction of request/response/headers etc., and to use the same path mapping from WebServer.

-There are three options here
+There are three options to achieve this
- - use JAX-RS annotations and a subset of its features
+ - JAX-RS annotations and a subset of its features
- - use Micronaut annotations and features
- - define a new set of annotations and features (or repackage micronaut to helidon packages)
+ - Custom annotation define a new set of annotations and features (or repackage micronaut to helidon packages)

-I would prefer to use JAX-RS + a few new annotations if possible, falling back to option three (as this is one of the main surfaces seen by the user, and the very reason we have any server).

-JAX-RS and `@Inject` annotations are suitable for this task, also because we would keep a single approach in all of Helidon (SE and MP).
-Nevertheless this does not automatically mean a JAX-RS compliant implementation.
+ - Micronaut annotations and features

+Originally I though JAX-RS would be suitable, but the disadvantages (see below) seem to be too hard to overcome.
+I think the best approach would be to use a custom approach, and choose either JAX-RS, Micronaut, or Spring class names and annotation style.
+This will allow at least part of the users to migrate to Helidon without the need to learn new approach of doing things.
+Second best option would be to fall back to Micronaut REST API, because that is already implemented.

-Supported annotations for first version:
+Supported annotations for first version (semantics is important, not the name of annotation):
- - `@Inject` annotation to mark injection points (fields and constructor)
- - `@Context` annotation to mark injection of parameters, with a limited support of injectable types
  - `@Path` annotation on class and method level
  - `@GET` and other method annotations for methods
  - `@Consumes` to declare media type expected in request
  - `@Produces` to declare media type sent in response
- - `@PathParam` to read path parameters from request
+ - Parameter annotations in resource methods (to read path parameters from request, entity etc.)

-Non JAX-RS annotations:
  - `@Status` to configure response status if not explicit in response
  - `@Error` to configure an error handler on a resource class or application (as Micronaut supports)
  - `@Valid` from Jakarta validation to validate entities mapped to objects